...eye solution

 It’s all they say it is and more!
 Instead of feeling as if I want to rip my eyes out in the evenings, it’s 100% of the time.
 Light of any kind is an irritant and the eye-drops taste bitter.
 (Trust me, the eyeball’s connected to the tastebud, and the tastebud’s connected to the…)

-I don’t remember much of that first night due to drugs.
+I don’t remember much of that first day due to drugs.
 It happens every time.
 I warned the doctor that it would be better for everyone if I didn’t have the “relaxant.”
 I do “tense” so much better.
 The nurse reassured that five milligram tablets weren’t really anything to worry about.
 At least that’s what I think she said, by that time I was snoring softly into my chest.
 She asked the husband to tilt the chair back, hoping to stop the mouth gape and drool.

 I vaguely remember meandering my way, with a double escort, to the operating table where I laid down with relief, but when they said skooch up to the top, I started giggling.
 I was pudding by that time and if they had told me to slosh on up, I might have attempted it.
 They tape your eyes open and the little machine sucks the eyeball up, which was a good thing because I couldn’t have managed that on my own.
 My memories end with me staring blankly at the blinking red light.